-Node location can come into play if you have skew angles or a complex bridge model, where many more joints are needed to establish the connectivity of the model.
+Node location tolerance can come into play when dealing with skew angles or a complex bridge model, where many more joints are needed to establish the connectivity of the model.
 In some cases, joints may be needed at very small distances to create an exact representation of the specified bridge geometry, but this may significantly complicate results extraction.
 Joints spaced at a distance less than the node location tolerance will be merged.